jhirono/pdm-ai/README.md

 # Preserve existing clusters and add new data to them or create new clusters
 pdm jtbd new_scenarios.json --incremental --preserve-clusters
+# Or use the shorthand
+pdm jtbd new_scenarios.json -i -c
 ```

 ### Hierarchical Clustering